 - for non time-of-use retail tariffs-Energex tariff structures are retained; these tariff structures are less complex and use flat rate and controlled load retail tariffs for small customers.
-It provides consistency and certainty for customers currently on these retail tariffs (including by reflecting the approach applied in previous determinations) - for time-of-use tariffs-Ergon Distribution tariff structures are retained; these tariff structures are more cost-reflective, enhance underlying network price signals and encourage
+This approach provides consistency and certainty for customers currently on these retail tariffs (including by reflecting the approach applied in previous determinations). - for time-of-use tariffs-Ergon Distribution tariff structures are retained; these tariff structures are more cost-reflective, enhance underlying network price signals and encourage customers to reduce usage during peak periods.
+This approach provides consistency and certainty for customers currently on these retail tariffs (including by reflecting the approach applied in previous determinations).